avanthika-create/motor-circuit-sim/README.md

-A reaction time simulator, made with only Python, which models brain circuit behavior under different levels of dopamine.
+A reaction time simulator, first tested with Python, then visualized with HTML, CSS, and Javascript.
+This models motor circuit behavior under different levels of dopamine.
 Small AI usage to clean mistakes.